KHP-Informatics/bioindocker15/README.md

 - ...

 ## Mini-Hacks, Demos and Tutorials
 I have made a start.
-Please contribute if you'd like to .
+Please contribute if you'd like to.

+These are suggestions we have put together from our poll or attendees and some ideas myself and Steve had.
+We have requested one or more some of the speakers to run a session, we'll try and get an idea of who is interested in participating in which session before the end of the first day.

+###Hackday Resources
+- [x] AWS EC2 VMs (available on request)
+- [x] Intel Edison boards
+- [x] Laptops BYOD (but the venue kindly asks that they are PAT-tested)
+- [x] This git repository (but created others as needed and we'll link to them here)

 TBA: List of potential ideas with [links to code](https://github.com/KHP-Informatics/bioindocker15/tree/master/hack/) Clone, commit and push please.

-### Hackday Topic 1: Orchastration and Multi-container Workflows
+### Hackday Topic 1: orchastration and multi-container workflows
 (Paolo Di Tommasso, Nebojsa Tijanic, Brad Chapman, Yannick Wurm, Steven Newhouse, Amos Folarin)
 - [nextflow](http://www.nextflow.io/)
 - [Rabix] (https://www.rabix.org/#/)
 - [Common Workflow Language](https://github.com/common-workflow-language/common-workflow-language)

-### Hackday Topic 2: Specifications For Bio/Informatics Containers
+### Hackday Topic 2: specifications for bio/informatics containers
 (Peter Belmann)
 - [BioBoxes](http://bioboxes.org/)
 - [rocker-org - "rocker": R in Docker](https://github.com/rocker-org/rocker)

-## Hackday Topic 3: Security and Using Docker in Multi-user environments
+## Hackday Topic 3: security and using Docker in multi-user environments
 (Aanand Prassad? **Other volunteers**?)
 - [#15187 User namespaces in experimental branch](https://github.com/docker/docker/wiki/Engine-1.9.0)
 - [Docker security](https://docs.docker.com/articles/security/)
 - [Hypervisor-agnostic Docker Engine_](https://hyper.sh/)
 - ...

-### Hackday Topic 4: Community requirements
+### Hackday Topic 4: bio/informatics Docker users community requirements
 (Thomas Ingraham, Michael Markie)
 - [Docker F1000 Channel for Docker publications](http://f1000research.com/channels/containers)
 - If separation from DockerHub is needed (I don't think so myself) [Portus](https://github.com/SUSE/Portus)

-### Hackday Dojo 1: Introduction to Docker
+### Hackday Tutorial 1: introduction to Docker
 (Anand Prassad, Kai Davenport)
 - [A hands-on introduction to Docker](https://github.com/ngs-docs/angus/blob/2015/week3/CTB_docker.rst)
 - [Training in Docker from Docker](https://training.docker.com/self-paced-training)

-### Hackday Dojo 2: Advanced Docker Concepts Dojo
+### Hackday Tutorial 2: advanced Docker concepts
 (Matt Bates, Matt Barker, Alfonso Acosta Kai Davenport)
 - [Flocker by ClusterHQ](https://clusterhq.com/)
 - [Jetstack](http://www.jetstack.io/)